isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-drown-a-spider/index.md

 , any spider that's flushed will only drown within 1-3 hours since they have low oxygen intake dude to their low metabolic rate.
 Some spider species sick as
 [diving bell spider](https://en.wikipedia.org/wiki/Diving_bell_spider)
-won't drown easily anyway because �they'll create underwater webs which allow gaseous exchange.�The webs enable the spider to rise above the water surface once daily -� prevents it from being washed away the drain
+won't drown easily anyway because they'll create underwater webs which allow gaseous exchange.The webs enable the spider to rise above the water surface once daily - prevents it from being washed away the drain
 .
 Therefore, when trying to kill the spiders you should know that